Ask Chef Dennis

 Did you know that scampi in Italian means shrimp?
 So, basically, when you order this dish you’re ordering shrimp shrimp.

-Ingredients to make Shrimp Scampi
+• How to Make Shrimp Scampi

 Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.